blackswandevcom/BlackSwan-Force-FA-Numbers-Switch/README.md

 ## Troubleshooting

-- **Persian Digits Not Displaying**: Ensure you are using a text editor or application that supports Persian digits and Unicode.
-Consider using Microsoft Word for better Unicode support.
+- **Persian Digits Not Displaying**: Ensure you use a text editor or application supporting Persian digits and Unicode.
+I think you should consider using Microsoft Word for better Unicode support.
 - **Tray Icon Not Updating**: If the system tray icon does not update correctly, try restarting the script.

 ## Contributing